Parent page: Creating & Managing Processes

 - Click on the element's entry on the palette.
-An instance of the element will appear, highlighted in blue, floating on the cursor.
+An instance of the element will appear, highlighted in orange, floating on the cursor.

 - Position the element at the required location on the workflow canvas and click (or right-click) to effect placement.
 As you move the element around the canvas, alignment guides will appear in relation to the horizontal and vertical centers of existing placed elements.

 Example placement of elements onto the workflow canvas (Start, End and a User Task).
 Notice the dynamic alignment guides that provide help when placing.

 - Click on the entry on the palette.